BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 - `delete`: Deletes a page from the journal.
 - `update`: Refreshes the journal.
 This is especially useful when you need to update the main page.

+The independent context is only available for the `delete` operation, and delete the journal enty for all players in the database (even if offline).

 ```YAML title="Example"
 actions:
   questStarted: "journal add quest_started"